+- Adjust eyebolts at the hopper end.

+- Remove support from the tube to view the result of the adjustment.

+- Repeat process until the tube is straight.

+- 28. Repack the wheel bearings.

-- 29. Wash the entire machine thoroughly to remove all dirt, mud, debris or residue. - Note: Granular fertilizer can cake onto components clean well. - Wash the outside. - Wash around the hopper. - Leave the belt running while washing inside the tube and around the belt.
+- 29. Wash the entire machine thoroughly to remove all dirt, mud, debris or residue.

+- Wash the outside.

+- Wash around the hopper.

+- Leave the belt running while washing inside the tube and around the belt.